Covid-19 Travel Advice

 - Expect to be subjected to body temperature screening immediately after arrival.
 If your body temperature exceeds 37.2 oC, you can expect to be interviewed by Public Health officials.
 All guests will be asked to fill in a passenger locator form, which would enable the health authorities to trace them swiftly should the need arise.

 - Keep a safe distance by following the signage and floor markings within the terminal building

 - At Baggage Reclaim, you may have to wait for guests who would have arrived earlier before approaching the belt to pick up your luggage.
 Please maintain a safe distance here.

 - Once you pick up your luggage upon arrival and pass through customs, proceed to leave the terminal as soon as possible to reduce the risk of virus transmission, unless you need to make use of the services of the rental car desks, the taxi reservation booth, or the tour operator desks, all of which are located within the Welcomers’ Hall.

 Taxis & Public Transport

 If you choose to take a taxi or the bus to get to the airport, remember that you would need to wear your mask for the duration of the entire journey.
-It is also recommended that you wear your face mask while waiting for the bus at your bus stop.
+Face masks must also be worn while waiting for the bus at your bus stop.
 For the full list of guidelines issued by the local public transport provider, please click here, and for an updated bus schedule, including the direct routes to the airport, please click here.